 When indirect dosing, the phytoplankton are added to the water column, non-discriminately.

 In this fashion, the phytoplankton are circulated throughout the tank by the current inside the tank.
 Re-circulating pumps and power heads propel the phytoplankton through the water column, where they are dispersed throughout the tank and consumed by your tanks’ inhabitants.
-This method provides equal (diluted) opportunity to all the filter feeding tank inhabitants.
+This method provides an equal (diluted) opportunity to all the filter-feeding tank inhabitants.